wasted/netflow/README.md

 ## Supported storage backends

-- Currently only the [Redis](http://redis.io) Key-Value-Store is supported
+Currently only the [Redis](http://redis.io) Key-Value-Store is supported, but since our [backends/Redis.scala](https://github.com/wasted/netflow/blob/master/src/main/scala/io/netflow/backends/Redis.scala) only has ~100 lines, it should not be a problem to dock onto other databases.

-## Roadmap and Bugs

-Can both be found in the Issues section up top.

 ## What we won't implement

 - NetFlow v8 - totally weird format, would take too much time.
 [Check yourself…](http://netflow.caligare.com/netflow_v8.htm)

+## Roadmap and Bugs

+Can both be found in the Issues section up top.

 ## Compiling